Generation Data Groups

 Software Agreement and Disclaimer

-Downloads and Links to Similar Pages
+Downloads and Links

 Glossary of Terms

 A Generation Data Group (or GDG) is a group of related files that can be referenced individually or as a group.
 The files (or generations) within a GDG are assigned names derived from the name of the GDG base.
-The individual files within a group have a generation number added to the end of the name to make each file name uique.
-For example, if the GDG base is called "MFI01.SIMOPROD.GDGROUP1" then the first file created within the GDG will be given the name "MFI01.SIMOPROD.GDGROUP1.G0001V00".
+The individual files within a group have a generation number added to the end of the name to make each file name unique.
+For example, if the GDG base is called "SIMOTIME.DATA.GDGROUP1" then the first file created within the GDG will be given the name "SIMOTIME.DATA.GDGROUP1.G0001V00".
 Subsequent files are then named by incrementing the generation number resulting in filenames ending in G0002V00 through G9999V00.
 Once the G9999V00 is reached the numbering will start again from G0001V00.
 The two zeroes on the end of the name are used to represent a volume number that is used when the file is stored on media requiring the use of multiple volumes.

 This suite of sample jobs and programs describes how to define a Generation Data Group (GDG).
 Once the GDG is defined the creation and accessing of a Generation Data Set (referred to as a generation or GDS) within the group is discussed.

-This example illustrates the following functions.
+This example illustrates the following functions

-1. Demonstrate how to define a Generation Data Group (GDG).
+1 Demonstrate how to define a Generation Data Group (GDG).

-2. Demonstrate how to create files (or generations) within a Generation Data Group (GDG)
+2 Demonstrate how to create files (or generations) within a Generation Data Group (GDG)

-3. Demonstrate how to access generations (individual files) within a group.
+3 Demonstrate how to access generations (individual files) within a group.

-4. Demonstrate how to access all the generations within a Generation Data Group (GDG) as a single file.
+4 Demonstrate how to access all the generations within a Generation Data Group (GDG) as a single file.

-5. Demonstrate how to delete a generation data group (GDG)
+5 Demonstrate how to delete a generation data group (GDG)

 The input used by this suite of programs is generated within the programs.
 When creating data sets that are associated with a GDG the IEBGENER utility program is used in conjunction with inline data using SYSIN.